What is the Conversation Café?

 Housing, Benefits, and Council Tax:

-- If you are homeless or at risk of losing your home, please visit the Housing Needs Team at The Gayton Road Centre, Sheldon House, Gayton Road, Harrow HA1 2FB, or call 020 8424 1093.
+- If you are homeless or at risk of losing your home, see Housing and Social Services

 - Council tenants and leaseholders can attend our housing drop-in sessions to speak with Housing Officers and the Repairs Team.
 For details, see Housing Resident Involvement.